LSEG-API-Samples/Example.RTH.DotNet.DotNetCoreTickHistoryOnDemandRequest/README.md

 #### Running the example

-1) This example obtain a DSS user name and password from the application user.
+1) This example obtains a DSS username and password from the application user.
 It will read username and password from console input so that you don't need to use Credential.json like Authentication example.
 2) Open Command line and change directory to RawExtraction
-3) This example read Json request content from file **ExtractionReqeust.json** so that you can modify ExtractionReqeust.json to request item and fields you want.
+3) This example reads Json request content from **ExtractionReqeust.json** file, so that you can modify ExtractionReqeust.json to request item and fields you want.
 The default value is for Time and Sales Tick Historical data.

 4) Run command **dotnet restore** to restore required libraries and then build the example.